etranos/web.diffusion/paper/submission2/help.md

 ## Gorman 2002
 This paper examines the head and branch locations of the top 40 e-business integration firms in the USA

+---

+>5.
+Structure and Focus: The discussion on motivations should be streamlined and clarified.
+For example, after specifying that the study focuses on commercial websites rather than the web, subsequent references revert to the general term “web.”

+fixed for intro and lit rev.

+> 6. Data Consistency: The terminology for the data should be consistent.
+At one point, the text refers to the “totality of the web,” while elsewhere, it specifies “commercial websites.”
+Clarify and maintain consistency throughout.